Monitoring the Performance of Database Indexes with dbWatch

 However, we mustn’t forget that what has advantages probably has disadvantages too.
 Here are the disadvantages of using indexes in MySQL:

-• One of the main drawbacks of using indexes in MySQL is that your data will consume more space than usual.
+• Your data will consume more space than usual.

 Monitoring the Performance of Indexes Using dbWatch